ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 	<figcaption>Hello, I must be going.</figcaption>
 </figure>

-The "rubber" band is far from *just* rubber -- it is easily the biggest surprise out of all the models I got to touch.
+The "rubber" band is far from *just* rubber---it is easily the biggest surprise out of all the models I got to touch.
 Gruber [agrees][daringfireball] with me.
 Leave it to Apple to make a rubber watch band feel so much more exclusive than, well, regular rubber watch bands from other companies.

 Oh, another thing about the fluoroelastomer band: it is a real pain to get on and off.
 The lady spent the most time with that watch taking it on/off.